-10.6.3.9.
-The following methods are accepted for generating runoff hydrographs for flood routing procedures:
+- 10.6.3.93.
+The following Methods are accepted for generating runoff hydrographs for flood routing procedures are the SCS Unit Hydrograph Method and Modified Rational Method.
+Use of the Modified Rational Method for flood routing procedures shall be limited to small non-residential projects less than ten (10) acres. - a.

-- a.
 SCS Unit Hydrograph Method; - b.
 Santa Barbara Urban Hydrograph Method; - c.
 Modified Rational Method. - Use of the Modified Rational Method for flood routing procedures shall be limited to small non-residential projects less than five (5) acres. - 10.6.4.
 Collection and conveyance facilities.
-Unless otherwise approved by the public worksengineering services department, the following standards shall apply to all collection, storage, and conveyance facilities. - 10.6.4.1.
+Unless otherwise approved by the County Engineer or their designee Engineering Services Department, the following standards shall apply to all collection, storage, and conveyance facilities. - 10.6.4.1.
 Temporary roadway flooding for the storm events indicated below may be permissible during the design storm event only if full recover and use of the roadway is available at the end of the design storm event.
-Flood routing analysis shall show that flood elevations at no time will exceed the following: - Exceed an elevation that would permit flood water encroachment of more than one-half of a travel lane at the lowest elevation on the centerline profile of a roadway for a 25-year storm event; - b.
-Exceed a depth of one (1.0) foot (twelve (12) inches) above the lowest elevation on the centerline profile of a roadway located within a special flood hazard area or exceed the finished floor elevation of any structure within the project for the 100-year storm event whether located in a special flood hazard area or not. - 10.6.4.2.
+Flood Hydraulic routing analysis shall show that flood water elevations at no time will exceed the following: - a.
+Exceed an elevations that would permitting flood water encroachment of more than one-half of a travel lane at the lowest elevation on the centerline profile of a roadway for a 25-year storm event; - b.
+Exceed a depth of one (1.0) foot (twelve (12) inches) above the lowest elevation on the centerline profile of a roadway located within a Special Flood Hazard Area (SFHA) or exceed the finished floor elevation of any structure within the project for the 100-year storm event whether located in a Special Flood Hazard Area or not. - 10.6.4.2.
 Roadway storm sewer systems shall be designed to transport stormwater runoff resulting from a 5-year frequency storm event using the F.D.O.T.
-Zone 4 intensity-duration-frequency curves.
+Zone 45 intensity-duration-frequency curves.
 Time of concentration shall be based on standard accepted engineering practice and should consider, where applicable, overland sheet flow, shallow concentrated flow, open channel flow, or a combination of these conditions.
-For systems with time of concentrations less than ten (10) minutes, the time of concentration of ten (10) minutes may be used. - 10.6.4.3.
+Sheet flow length is limited to 100 feet.
+For systems with time of concentrations less than ten (10) minutes, the time of concentration of ten (10) minutes may be used. - 10.6.4.2.1 All roadways shall have a twelve inch (12") separation from the seasonal high groundwater table to the bottom of the stabilized subgrade of all roadways. - 10.6.4.3.
 Storm sewer systems serving parking lots or other non-residential projects shall be designed to collect and handle all stormwater flows into and through the system without creating unreasonable impacts to adjacent properties.
 Temporary ponding in parking lots is permissible if a shallow depth and if full recovery and use of the parking area is available at the end of the storm event.
 At a minimum, the storm sewer system shall be designed to convey the 5-year storm event using the F.D.O.T.
-Zone 4 intensity-duration-frequency curves.
+Zone 45 intensity-duration-frequency curves.